Saturday, July 14, 1984

 On into Yarnell and then Congress.
 We came down 7 miles of Weaver Mountain into Congress.
 Traffic was one-way down the mountain so we could really cruise.
 We met Jim in Congress and had lunch at TJ’s Cafe.
 The cook was telling us how hot, desolate and barren the rest of our trip would be to Yuma and the Imperial Valley.
 A woman in Aguila said it was 107 degrees this afternoon.

-Aguila is much nicer than we thought.
+Aguila is much nicer than we thought it would be.
 We arrived at about 2 p.m. and went to the Desert Schooner for a few beers.
 The bar there was large and oak and so nice that I inquired about it.
 The owner said it was more than 100 years old and came from the “Bucket of Blood” bar in Prescott on Whiskey Row, where we had been the day before.

 Anyway, she showed us where a bullet hole in the bar had almost killed the former owner.
 We drank several beers and then hit the city park.
 It’s not bad here.
 There are toilets, water and a shelter.
 No showers, but I stripped down and got clean with the spigot.